Ship Chartering and Ship Management

 In summary, Shipowners might choose to outsource Ship Management for various reasons:

-• Lack of in-house expertise in ship operation.
+• Lack of sufficient in-house expertise in ship operation, crewing, technical maintenance, or regulatory administration.

-• Increased speed and flexibility in service delivery.
+• Greater speed and flexibility in service delivery, especially for fleets trading internationally.

 3- Hybrid Ship Management Model